cst1201-d644-sp2016/Syllabus/README.md

 ## Notes

+- Assignments
   - **Deadlines** and **due dates** for assignments will be assigned in class.
   - **Late assignments will be penalized.**
   - Assignments are the result of individual effort unless otherwise noted (e.g., group projects).
+  - Coding assignments that **do not compile** will result in an **automatic grade of 0**.
+- Quizzes and exams
   - Tests are 60 minutes.
   - Test make-ups will be given if only if:
       - the request is made sufficiently in advance of the test, and
       - the make-up is scheduled prior to the next class.
   - No make-ups will be given for quizzes.

 ## Academic Violations